hubmapconsortium/asct-b-generator/README.md

   2. All anatomical structures must be uniquely named, for example, there can not be two structures called "ovary" but there can be "left ovary" and "right ovary".
   3. Cell type is only one level.
   3. Commas can not be used in names for anatomical structures, cells, or features.
+  3. ***It is assumed that the "author preferred name" is unique across anatomical structures and ontology IDs.***

 ## Data validation